 HM Drifter Eddy is one of the many World War II wrecks around Maltese Islands.
 HMD Eddy was a British WWI vessel that was assigned to sweep for mines in Malta during WWII.
-She sunk after hitting a mine herself on 26th May 1942 when returning to Grand Harbour.
+She sunk after hitting a mine herself in 1942 when returning to Grand Harbour.

 HMD Eddy wreck is about 27 m in length and sitting upright on sandy seabed at 56 m depth, about 1.5 km off Fort St. Elmo in Valletta.
 There is a big hole in the hull on the starboard side close to the stern where the mine hit, large enough for divers to swim through into the hold.
 Most of the wooden superstructure has collapsed, but some penetration is still possible.
 There is a lot of silt inside the wreck and the visibility can reduce quickly to zero.